StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 ## Sending telemetry over HTTP

 StackState's receiver API is responsible for receiving both telemetry and topology.
 By default the receiver API is hosted at `https://<baseUrl>:<receiverPort>/stsAgent/intake?api_key=<API_KEY>`.
-Both the base URL and API\_KEY are
+Both the base URL and API\_KEY are set during installation.
+For details see [Linux install - configuration parameters](/setup/installation/linux_install/install_stackstate.md#configuration-options-required-during-install) or [Kubernetes install - configuration parameters](/setup/installation/kubernetes_install/install_stackstate.md#generate-values-yaml).

 Telemetry is sent to the receiver API via HTTP POST and has a common JSON object for all messages.
 One message can contain mutliple metrics and multiple events.